How Much Does a Fibreglass Pool Cost in WA? (2026 Price Guide)

 It’s important to remember that the pool itself is only one part of the overall project — and this is where a lot of people get caught out.

-You’ll also need to factor in:
+As you’ll see from the table above, you’ll also need to factor in:

 • Pool surrounds (concrete, paving, travertine, etc.)